Type: Postdoctoral or Research Fellowship

 Salary range: $45,000, plus benefits

-The AI + Society Initiative is seeking a skilled and enthusiastic Scotiabank Postdoctoral Fellow to pursue an innovative research program focused on shaping the regulation of artificial intelligence (AI) in a global context.
+The AI + Society Initiative is seeking a skilled and enthusiastic Scotiabank Postdoctoral Fellow to pursue an innovative research program focused on reimagining how to design ethical and inclusive artificial intelligence (AI) systems.

-The successful candidate will be supervised throughout the postdoctoral fellowship by leading technology law, ethics and policy scholars at the University of Ottawa AI + Society Initiative, notably Dr Michael Geist, Dr Florian Martin-Bariteau and Dr Teresa Scassa.
+The successful candidate will be supervised throughout the postdoctoral fellowship by leading technology law, ethics and policy scholars at the University of Ottawa AI + Society Initiative, notably from The eQuality Project and the Canadian Robotics and Artificial Intelligence Ethical Design Lab (CRAiEDL).

-We are particularly interested in proposals aligning with one of the following topics:
+We are particularly, but by no means exclusively, interested in proposals aligning with the following topics:

 The postdoctoral fellowship will result in a better understanding of the current AI context and challenges.
 Research outputs (e.g. policy recommendations and framework proposals) will be disseminated through a series of publications, white papers and other knowledge mobilization activities.
 The postdoctoral fellowship will focus on research dissemination and knowledge translation both within and outside the academy, and with public and private sector actors.

 The successful candidate will be registered as a postdoctoral fellow at the University of Ottawa and will enjoy all associated privileges.
-This individual will have a strong background in law and, in addition, it would be helpful but not necessary to have training in ethics and/or policy.
+This individual will have experience conducting interdisciplinary research and a strong background in Human Rights, AI Ethics, or AI Policy or Governance (or a closely related field).
+In addition, training in a related technology field, such as computer science or engineering may be beneficial (though not necessarily).

 About the Project

-The Postdoctoral Fellow will join the dynamic research community of the AI + Society Initiative at the University of Ottawa, and its “AI + Regulation” research stream, which focuses on shaping global AI regulation.
+The Postdoctoral Fellow will join the dynamic research community of the AI + Society Initiative at the University of Ottawa, and notably its “AI + Inclusion” research stream, which focuses on reimagining how to design ethical and inclusive AI systems.

 The University of Ottawa has positioned itself as a leader in transdisciplinary research and training for responsible AI for the benefit of Canada and the world.
 The AI + Society Initiative leads a research agenda for a better understanding and framing of the ethical, legal and societal implications of AI research and its uses, as well as leveraging a transdisciplinary approach to advancing AI methods and tools, with a focus on responsible deployment and application.